0rky/dstat/README.md

 ## Why this repo:

 If you install dstat using <code>apt install dstat</code> in Ubuntu 22.04LTE there are many bugs that may occur while using it in CLI.
 In order to alleviate some of the common bugs in CLI, this repo is created.
-This repo also addresses the bug of creating an output csv file of certain performance metric while running in a detached GNU screen.
+This repo also addresses the bug of creating an output csv file of certain performance metric while running  it in a detached GNU screen.

 This repo is tested on ubuntu 22.04LTS.
 Build on top of debian version of [dstat](https://salsa.debian.org/debian/dstat).
 Which is a derivative of the original or real [dstat](http://github.com/dagwieers/dstat)